 Have you ever pictured yourself waking up to the sunrise over golden-lit vineyards, parking your RV amongst columns of lavender, or enjoying pizza and brews with your own bed just steps away?
-All of these experiences and so many more can be shared through Harvest Hosts, a membership club for RVers offering free overnight stays at over 1,000 wineries, breweries, distilleries, farms, golf courses and other unique attractions.
+All of these experiences and so many more can be shared through Harvest Hosts, a membership club for RVers offering overnight RV camping at over 5303+ wineries, breweries, distilleries, farms, golf courses and other unique attractions.

 Most of the Host locations are friendly to leashed pets and offer experiences that the entire family can enjoy.
 When searching for the perfect Host location, members can see all the restrictions and amenities offered, such as maximum rig length, unique offerings (pumpkin patch, music, restaurant offerings, picnic area, etc.), pet friendliness, and the occasional availability of electrical hookups or water offerings.